 ONIX Serials Coverage Statement is an XML structure capable of carrying simple or complex statements of holdings of serial resources.
 The Coverage Statement is not itself a message format, but rather a structure that is included in other ONIX for Subscription Products formats, including the ONIX for Serials application messages.
 The Coverage Statement may also be used to express holdings or coverage in other XML structures.

-The ONIX Structured Name & Address model, currently under development, is an XML structure supporting the communication of highly structured party information, including names, addresses and public or proprietary party identifiers.
+The ONIX Structured Name & Address model is an XML structure supporting the communication of highly structured party information, including names, addresses and public or proprietary party identifiers.
 Like the Coverage Statement, the Structured Name & Address model is not itself a message format but rather a module that can be included as needed in other ONIX or EDItX formats.

 Each of these formats uses a common file of coded data elements, including permitted code values for each element.